dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 ### Other trials

 Studies using non-commercial tumor-informed assays have also rendered insightful results.
-One study used a custom targeted panel of 29 genes to study tumor tissue mutations, and performed a ctDNA-based follow-up of said variants using ddPCR [@tarazonaTargetedNextgenerationSequencing2019]
+One study used a custom targeted panel of 29 genes to study tumor tissue mutations, and performed a ctDNA-based follow-up of said variants using ddPCR.
+The detection of ctDNA after surgery was significantly associated to lower disease free survival (HR = 6.96), and so was the tracking across multiple postsurgical samples (HR = 8.03) [@tarazonaTargetedNextgenerationSequencing2019].

 Other recent studies have explored the